DiscoverWithAI/discoverwithai.github.io/documents/interviews/int_6.typ

 *A:* I am 22 years old.
 #v(10pt)
 *Q: _Have you ever traveled in the past?_*\
 *A:* Yes, I have traveled many times, actually.
 Since my third birthday, my parents have taken me with them on their annual summer vacations.
 I visited many places during these trips.
 Of course, I don't remember all of them because I was too young for some, but I clearly recall visiting Spain about four different times, each time in a different city.
 I also traveled to Portugal and Cuba several times, especially Cuba, which I went to around five times since it is where my mom was born.
-Besides that, I have been to some places in Italy, like Sardegna, once in Greece, and a few times in Austria and Croatia.
+Besides that, I have been to some places in Italy, like Sardinia, once in Greece, and a few times in Austria and Croatia.
 I stopped traveling with my parents when I turned eighteen because I got bored of going on trips with them.
 #v(10pt)
 *Q: _Do you prefer to travel solo or in group?_*\
 *A:* Well, I have never traveled alone, so I would say that I prefer to travel in a group.
 Right now, I would really love to go on trips with my friends, but unfortunately, we all have different duties and plans.
 Also, we don’t have much money at the moment, so traveling together is difficult for us.